28 Fine Typography

 • Periods, commas, and other punctuation at line ends

-microtype’s protrusion feature handles this automatically for body text.
-For display-size text — large headings where individual characters have significant visual weight — manual fine-tuning may be needed.
+In dedicated PDF engines, this is mostly handled by the compositor rather than by source markup.
+For display-size text — large headings where individual characters have significant visual weight — manual fine-tuning may still be needed.

 In CSS, hanging-punctuation: first last enables hanging punctuation for browsers that support it.
 Support is currently limited to Safari, but the property degrades gracefully: